llm-bible/llm-bible.github.io/_publications/calderon2024behalf.markdown

 ---
 layout: publication
-title: On Behalf of the Stakeholders Trends in NLP Model Interpretability in the Era of LLMs
+title: On Behalf Of The Stakeholders Trends In NLP Model Interpretability In The Era Of Llms
 authors: Calderon Nitay, Reichart Roi
 conference: "Arxiv"
 year: 2024